jtangney/gke-federated-learning/testing/README.md

     --filter "bindings.members:$CLUSTER-$TENANT-apps-sa@$PROJECT.iam.gserviceaccount.com`
   ```

-- Grant the Storage Admin IAM role to the Service Account used by apps in the tenant namespace
+- Grant the Viewer IAM role to the Service Account used by apps in the tenant namespace
   ```
   gcloud projects add-iam-policy-binding $PROJECT \
     --member=serviceAccount:$CLUSTER-$TENANT-apps-sa@$PROJECT.iam.gserviceaccount.com \
-    --role=roles/storage.admin
+    --role=roles/viewer
   ```

 - Try to list the Cloud Storage buckets in the project again